YUDHPK/BackDoorRootScripts/README.md

 - adb

-To install magisk, clone this repository and run command `./install.sh` in the cloned repository folder (if by chance it gives permission denied error then use `chmod +x install.sh` )
+To install magisk, clone this repository and run command `./install.sh` in the cloned repository folder<br/>
+(if by chance it gives permission denied error then use `chmod +x install.sh` )

-To reinitialize magisk(after every reboot), run the command `./root3t.sh` (if by chance it gives permission denied error then use `chmod +x root3t.sh`
+To reinitialize magisk(after every reboot), run the command `./root3t.sh` in the cloned repo folder<br/>
+(if by chance it gives permission denied error then use `chmod +x root3t.sh`

-To uninstall magisk first reboot your device and only then run this script `./uninstall.sh` (if by chance it gives permission denied error then use `chmod +x uninstall.sh`)
+To uninstall magisk first reboot your device and only then run this script `./uninstall.sh` in the cloned repo folder<br/>
+(if by chance it gives permission denied error then use `chmod +x uninstall.sh`)

 I haven't prepared busybox or magisk they are the work of their own respective developers